mainflux/docs/docs/provision.md

 For the purposes of running provision as an add-on in docker composition environment variables seems more suitable.
 Environment variables are set in [.env][env].

-Configuration can be specified in [config.toml](configs/config.toml).
+Configuration can be specified in [config.toml][conftoml].
 Config file can specify all the settings that environment variables can configure and in addition
 `/mapping` endpoint provision layout can be configured.

 In `config.toml` we can enlist array of things and channels that we want to create and make connections between them which we call provision layout.